 A major concern in Hawai‘i is devil weed being toxic to livestock such as cows and horses.
 In addition, like many invasive plants, devil weed can impede the growth of native species by shading them out and releasing toxins into surrounding soil.
 It consumes large amounts of water, and therefore negatively affects soil nutrient levels.

 Where: First detected in Kahuku Training Area in 2011, devil weed has since been found in other locations around Oʻahu, including Kahana Valley, Pūpūkea and ʻAiea.
 OISC’s management goal for devil weed is island-wide detection and eradication.

 Avian botulism can spread quickly within a bird population via the “carcass-maggot cycle” if affected carcasses are not removed from the environment quickly.
 If a bird carcass remains in the environment long enough for flies to lay eggs in it, then maggots develop and bio-concentrate the toxin that comes from that carcass.
-Fish and invertebrates in the wetlands can also accumulate the toxin and cause botulism in the waterbirds that eat them.
+Clams and invertebrates in the wetlands can also accumulate the toxin and cause botulism in the waterbirds that eat them.